gaubrey1/celo-ico/README.md

                   tokenIdsClaimed[tokenId] = true;
               }
           }
-          // If all the token Ids have been claimed, revert the transaction;
-          require(amount > 0, "You have already claimed all the tokens");
+          // If all the token Ids have been claimed, revert the transaction. require(amount > 0, "You have already claimed all the tokens");

+          uint256 totalMtTokens = amount * tokensPerNFT;
+          // If the max supply is exceeded for ERC20 MT tokens, revert the transaction. require(totalMtTokens + totalSupply() <= maxTotalSupply);
           // call the internal function from Openzeppelin's ERC20 contract
           // Mint (amount * 10) tokens for each NFT
-          _mint(msg.sender, amount * tokensPerNFT);
+          _mint(msg.sender, totalMtTokens);
       }
   }
 ```